tanmaygoyal258/tanmaygoyal258.github.io/_pages/interests.md

 <li> Sequential Decision Making with a focus on Bandits and Online Learning </li>
 <li> Theoretical foundations of Deep Learning and Reinforcement Learning </li>
 <li> Statistical Learning Theory </li>
-<li> Exploring extensions of Classical Learning to the Quantum Setting, including the use of quantum resources and designing algorithms for Quantum Learning</li>
+<li> Entangling (pun intended!)
+Classical Learning with Quantum resources, and designing efficient algorithms for Quantum Learning</li>
 </ul>

 ## Other Interests